 47. L350 Equation 2: I applaud the transparent reporting of your method for sediment load uncertainty estimations.
 However, this equation appears to only relate to one approach to obtaining SSC (T-SSC rating curve), whereas your study employed a number of methods (linear interpolation of between SSC values, T-SSC rating, and assumed values for base flow).
 Also, if I understand your equation correctly, you don't need the summation symbol, as you indicate this operation with '+' signs.
 Taking a step back, I would also suggest reconsidering your approach to error estimation.

-R1C47: Removed the summation symbol.
-Added error for interpolated grab samples to SSC measurement error.
+R1C47: We removed the summation symbol, and added error for interpolated grab samples to SSC measurement error.

 Yes, the T-SSC model errors are included explicitly, the interpolated grab sample error was taken from the DUET-H/WQ look up table (5%) and included as measurement error for those SSYEV estimates.
 Only 3/42 storms used interpolated grab samples to calculate SSYEV.